 Embodied Carbon Calculation Distribution by Material Use [1] A key to understanding the path toward embodied carbon reductions is to perform apples-to-apples comparisons of potential systems on each project to ensure the most carbon-efficient system is chosen for a given project.
 Similarly, it is just as critical to advocate these carbon benefits to clients, contractors, and the construction team to ensure all involved stakeholders embrace the most efficient system.
 Advocacy In addition to the other platforms, over the past year we have been working to define clear strategies for communicating our carbon goals to clients and contractors while identifying sustainable design strategies that are appropriate based on the project budget and logistical constraints as well as the region of the world it will be constructed.
 This has included presenting design options through the lens of carbon performance while engaging with contractors to establish cost premiums and savings for each potential design solution.
 In many ways, our success in achieving our goals is directly linked in our ability to get buy-in and approval from contractors and owners alike.
-Lessons Learned - By showing how sustainable design solutions result in a reduction in operation carbon and thus operational costs can be an effective strategy for convincing client groups. - Clients are interested, but are still very conscious of budget constraints.
-How to tell the story to clients that the upfront premium is worth it in the long-run remains an important question. - Contractors apply added cost to sustainable design options from the start.
-As designers we must understand which of these costs are real, and which are a result of discomfort with new construction materials and practices. - The earlier we can start discussing sustainable design strategies with contractors, the better.
-Accomplishments - We have advocated for more biogenic materials or less carbon intensive alternatives on multiple projects. - We are working with other design disciplines to account for the impacts on operation carbon impacts by potential structural systems.

-- We have presented embodied carbon performance for various structural system options to clients when informing structural design on real projects. - We engaged with material suppliers to understand what sustainable options are available for both steel and concrete. - We are sharing education opportunities with clients.
+Lessons Learned - By showing how sustainable design solutions result in a reduction in operational carbon and thus operational costs can be an effective strategy for convincing client groups. - Contractors apply added cost to sustainable design options from the start.
+As designers we must understand which of these costs are real, and which are a result of discomfort with new construction materials and practices.
+Accomplishments - We have advocated for more biogenic materials or less carbon intensive alternatives on multiple projects. - We have worked with other design disciplines to compare the integration of structure and facade systems.
+This process was normalized around the globe and includes quantification of both embodied and operational carbon. - We have presented embodied carbon performance for various structural system options to clients when informing structural design on real projects. - We engaged with material suppliers to understand what sustainable options are available for both steel and concrete. - We are sharing education opportunities with clients. - We continue to engage local universities in sustainability workshops and lectures to bring embodied carbon to the forefront of prospective engineers and architectrs early in their studies.
 Previous Goals - We will present embodied carbon performance to clients for all projects and express the benefits of different design options.
 STATUS: ONGOING - We will update all structural specifications to include a carbon budget for all projects.
 STATUS: IN-PROGRESS - We will advocate for more efficient column grids on projects.
 STATUS: ONGOING - We will require more projects to include structural materials with facility-specific or product-specific EPDs.
 STATUS: ONGOING - We will encourage industry and policy change to incentivise availability of low-carbon and carbon sequestering materials.
-STATUS: ONGOING New Goals - We aim to start incorporating EC calculations in our drawing sets/deliverables to to raise awareness around the carbon cost of each project - Continue advancing carbon budget with contractors and requiring the submission of EPD documentations during the construction process
+STATUS: ONGOING - We aim to start incorporating EC calculations in our drawing sets/deliverables to to raise awareness around the carbon cost of each project.
+STATUS: IN-PROGRESS - Continue advancing carbon budget with contractors and requiring the submission of EPD documentations during the construction process.
+STATUS: IN-PROGRESS New Goals - We aim to start incorporating embodied carbon calculations in our drawing sets and deliverables to raise awareness around the carbon cost of each project - Continue advancing carbon budget with contractors and requiring the submission of EPD documentations during the construction process